Skip to main content

 Create a linked relation

 But now, you want to know which tasks are associated with each Project.
 In other words, you want to add a linked relation column to your Projects table.
-No problem - you can do this in a few clicks:
+No problem!
+Creating a linked relation is easy.

 1. Click on the + icon in the upper right corner of your table to add a column.